Motivate employees through positivity and being a team player.

 - Keep the floors dry and clean to prevent falls.

-- Ensure to clean the washrooms and floors with disinfectants to prevent the spread of germs.
+- Clean the bathrooms and floors with disinfectants to prevent the spread of germs.

 - Maintain essential light levels and sufficient availability of fresh air.